wasinski/VRP/README.md

-This is an aplication/framework (will see how this gonna work out) for solving capacitated vehicle routing problem.
+This is an app for solving capacitated vehicle routing problem.

 For now the working part are only the tests ;)
 Current funcionality: